+3.1 Context

-- 3.1 Pedestrians still account for a substantial proportion of road accident victims in a large number of countries.
-Pedestrian safety requires a comprehensive and coherent approach to ensure real interaction between the various road users.
-The aim of these recommendations is an improvement of their safety [...].
-(First part of introductory paragraph, ECE/TRANS/WP.1/2006/7) - 3.1.1 Campaigns to promote pedestrian safety (formerly section 2 of ECE/TRANS/WP.1/2006/7)
+Pedestrians still account for a substantial proportion of road accident victims in a large number of countries.
+The safety of pedestrians and persons with reduced mobility requires a comprehensive and coherent approach to ensure real interaction between the various road users.
+The aim of these recommendations is an improvement of their safety.

+3.2 General recommendations

+3.2.1 Research and statistics on pedestrian safety (ex 3.1.3 of ECE/TRANS/WP.1/2006/7/Rev.1)